joinpursuit/AC_4_Web/bridge/lessons/00_intro.md

 # Web Bridge Introduction

 Hi Everyone.
 Welcome.
 We will start the day by installing [NodeJS](https://nodejs.org/en/) and [Visual Studio Code](https://code.visualstudio.com).

-Meanwhile, here are some logic puzzles.
+Here are some logic puzzles.

 ## Logic Puzzles